RadixSeven/3-body/README.md

 Investigate the dynamics of the 3-body problem

 For now, I'll start with having all the Python code in the root of the repository.
 If it becomes something to share more widely, I'll reorganize it into a package.

+Since the complexity that interests me develops even if the masses are the same, I'll ignore the possibility of different masses.

 ## Installation